omerbsezer/Fast-Kubernetes/README.md

   name: secret-reader
   apiGroup: rbac.authorization.k8s.io
 ```
+#### Service Account
+- RBACs are used for real people.
+- Service accounts are used for pods/apps that can connect K8s API to create K8s objects.

 ### Ingress <a name="ingress"></a>
 - Ingress is not a Service type, but it acts as the entry point for your cluster.